ChrisRM/material-theme-jetbrains/README.md

 - From the `Search Everything`, look for `Material`
 - From the `Quick Switch` panel <kbd>Ctrl+\`</kbd> (Windows: <kbd>Ctrl + ~</kbd>)

-There are currently 4 themes available:
+There are currently 4 bundled themes:
 - **Default Theme** (also called Oceanic Theme) - A nice Oceanic Blue like theme
 - **Darker Theme** - A more classic Dark Theme
 - **Lighter Theme** - A light variation of the theme